leanyanko/library/README.md

 Requires [Node.js](https://nodejs.org/) v4+ to run.

-Download and extract the [latest pre-built release](https://github.com/meinou/library).
+Download and extract the [latest pre-build](https://github.com/meinou/library).

 Install the dependencies and devDependencies and start the server.